Save This Recipe

 So… Should You Wash the Dishes Now?

-Honestly?
-Yeah.
-Just go knock them out.
-It won’t take as long as you think.
+Truly?
+Yep.
+Just pop over and knock them out.
+I’ll bet you it won’t take nearly as long as you think.